 How can I learn to trade forex?

-The fact that easy money is the incentive for people to start trading explains why only about 2% of traders really make a profit after costs.
-But no warning that forex trading is not what it seems to be, will discourage people once they are told what they want to hear, so here we go.
+How can I learn to trade forex?
+Easy money is the incentive for people to start trading.
+That is why only about 2% of traders make a profit.
+But no warning that forex trading is not what it seems to be will discourage people once they are told what they want to hear, so here we go.

 We do say that we live in the technological era where information is as far as Google.
 By researching forex trading, would-be traders can get far enough to be able to trade in a manner that grows their trading funds.